atari-monk/dev-guides/battleship-vanilla/feature/009_data_service.md

         this.players.set(playerID, player);
     }

-    // Get a player by playerID
     getPlayer(playerID) {
         return this.players.get(playerID) || null;
     }

-    // Update a player's socketID
     updateSocketID(playerID, newSocketID) {
         const player = this.players.get(playerID);
         if (!player) {